 Cancel A Service If You’re Done Using It

-When a financial service is no longer in use, tell your financial service provider to cancel and delete the data you’ve shared to avoid unauthorised transactions.
+When a financial service is no longer in use, tell your financial service provider to cancel and delete the data you’ve shared to avoid unauthorized transactions.
 In this way, you can protect the important financial information you’ve shared and prevent unwarranted access to your accounts.

 Take Action When There’s A Data Breach